romaniso/React-Portfolio-Project/README.md

 # Code with Roman ![This is my logo!](/src/assets/images/logo-dark.png)

 **[Code with Roman](https://codewithroman.netlify.app)** is a React based portfolio of a front web developer ***Roman Isopenko***.
 You can browse my projects here as well as check out some info about my background.
 This webpage can provide you the information about my front end dev skills.
-The project is developed by creating several React components, mainly functional, using React useState hooks for transfering info from a components to other components.
+The project is developed by creating several React components, mainly functional, using several React hooks such as useState for transfering info from a component to other components.
 For styling, I used plain CSS, but for future updates, styled components external library is going to be used.

 ![This is my portfolio!](/src/assets/images/projects/roman's-code.png)